ampproject/amphtml/DEVELOPING.md

 #### Examples

-The content in the `examples` directory can be reached at: http://localhost:8000/examples.build/
+The content in the `examples` directory can be reached at: http://localhost:8000/examples/

-For each example there are 3 files:
+For each example there are 3 modes:

-- Original name: This points to prod.
+- `/examples/abc.html` points to prod.
 This file would not reflect your local changes.
-- `.max.html` points to your local unminified AMP.
+- `/examples/abc.max.html` points to your local unminified AMP.
 You want to use this during normal dev.
-- `.min.html` points to a local minified AMP.
+- `/examples/abc.min.html` points to a local minified AMP.
 This is closer to the prod setup.
 Only available after running `gulp dist`.

 #### Document proxy